-"What happened is that the retaining walls of the landfill along Sungai Kembong collapsed causing ammonia leachate to flow into the river.
+"What happened is that the retaining walls of the landfill along Sungai Kembong collapsed, causing ammonia leakage to flow into the river."

-Piarapakaran noted that this could easily be managed if there is an efficient waste disposal scheme.
+He noted that this could have been easily managed if there was an efficient waste disposal scheme.

-"In developed countries they have successfully reduced the waste.
-And reducing the waste should start right from home," he explained further.
+"In developed countries they have successfully reduced waste.
+And reducing waste should start right from home," he said.